-The special properties of gold make it perfect for making jewelry.
+The special properties of gold make it perfect for making jewelry, as well as for investing.
 These are all properties of an attractive metal that easily turns into beautiful objects.
 Gold is used to make jewelry because of the attractiveness of its brilliance and because of its rarity.
 Nor does it tarnish and does not react with air like a metal such as iron does.

 It is also a great way to diversify your portfolio, and many people choose to invest in gold through a Gold IRA.
 To find the best option for you, it is important to compare Gold IRA companies.
 Gold is malleable, meaning that it can be beaten into very thin sheets.
 It's also ductile, meaning it can be stretched into the shape of a thin wire like on earrings.
 It is created by mixing yellow gold with silver, copper and zinc and is commonly used with white and rose gold to create tasty color combinations in jewelry.

 Gold is blue gold when alloyed with indium or iron, purple when alloyed with aluminum, black when alloyed with cobalt, and green when alloyed only with silver.
 But why is gold used in jewelry making?
 What makes this precious metal so special, compared to other materials or even to other metals.
 The gold standard is a monetary system in use today that sets the price of a unit of a currency against the price of gold.
 The word “carat” (or carat, if written in the American style) originated in carob, which was used as a stable measure of weight to weigh gold and indicate its fineness.